ZivGadri/Basecamp_Web_and_Mobile_Automation/README.md

+_Project is under constant development yet usable and open for reviewing_
-# Basecamp Web & Mobile App Automation Testing Project
+## Basecamp Web & Mobile App Automation Testing Project

-## This project is a Selenium / Appium automation Maven project created as an automation course final project.
+### This project is a Selenium / Appium automation Maven project created as an automation course final project.
 This project was built in a page object design pattern with Java, containing several Sanity tests and combines the use of a remote DB for writeing and reading information.
 The whole git management was made through the git bash.

-### Basecamp is a project management tool which has a web application, as well as a mobile app.
+#### Basecamp is a project management tool which has a web application, as well as a mobile app.
 In this project I will test both platforms individualy and integrated.